Spatiotemporal bursting in simulated cultures of cortical neurons: Future Work

 \section{Future Work}

 This paper establishes a number of activities of developing neural networks that emerge from the network, rather than the individual neurons.
 However, particularly given the localized nature of many of the events described here (such as burst initiation), their true interpretation must lie at the mesoscale.
-In particular, the existence of a small number of origin locations in the face of a lack of correlation with network drive implies that local connectivity patterns, or motifs, must dictate fCOMs/MBLs.
-The question remains regarding what those motifs might be.
+In particular, the existence of a small number of origin locations in the face of a lack of strong correlation with network drive implies that local connectivity properties must dictate fCOMs.
+We hypothesize that certain mesoscale structures, such as specific network motifs or highly connected hubs, may serve this role, but future graph theoretic work will be needed to test this.

 Burst also originate at particular points in time.
 Our results have demonstrated that neurons and synapses recover from the aftereffects of a burst and then some variable and significant amount of time passes before the next.
-In other words, a burst is not produced just as soon as the network (or the existing fCOMs/MBLs) is capable.
+In other words, a burst is not produced just as soon as the network (or the existing fCOMs) is capable.
 So, it must be the case that there is some pattern of triggering activity that kicks off a burst, and this pattern is somewhat uncommon.
 What is that pattern and in what way does it differ from patterns that don't trigger bursts?
-How do such patterns interact with or are shaped by fCOM/MBL motifs?
+How do such patterns interact with or are shaped by the underlying fCOM structural properties?

 We must also recognize that the neurite outgrowth and network formation simulated here represents just one phase of biological neural network development.
 Subsequent to this first stage of synaptogenesis, where connections are over-produced, comes a refinement stage where mechanisms such as spike timing dependent plasticity (STDP) strengthen, weaken, and prune synapses.
-Just as we ask questions about the interplay of neuron (microscale), motif (mesoscale), and network (macroscale) for bursting here, STDP simulation would allow us to examine how network architectures and behaviors change as connectivity is tuned---both endogenously from the bursts themselves and due to functional considerations in the presence of external inputs, outputs, and feedback.
+Just as we ask questions about the interplay of neuron (microscale), connectivity patterns (mesoscale), and network (macroscale) for bursting here, STDP simulation would allow us to examine how network architectures and behaviors change as connectivity is tuned---both endogenously from the bursts themselves and due to functional considerations in the presence of external inputs, outputs, and feedback.